oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

 A CSAF basic validator satisfies the "CSAF extended validator" conformance profile if the CSAF basic validator:

 * satisfies the "CSAF basic validator" conformance profile.
-* additionally performs all optional tests as given in section [6.2](#optional-tests).
+* additionally performs all recommended tests as given in section [6.2](#recommended-tests).

-A CSAF extended validator MAY provide an additional function to only run one or more selected optional tests.
+A CSAF extended validator MAY provide an additional function to only run one or more selected recommended tests.

 ### 9.1.16 Conformance Clause 16: CSAF full validator <a id='conformance-clause-16-csaf-full-validator'></a>